 At the Lower Belvedere the tram station of the same name is just 50 m away from the entrance.
 With the tram line 71 you have to drive only 2 stops further to reach the station Oper in the center of Vienna.
 There you will find the nearby metro station Karlsplatz with the metro lines U1, U2 and U4

 The entry tickets for the Upper and the Lower Belvedere can be purchased individually as well as together.
 The ticket for the Upper Belvedere costs approx. 16 Euro, for the Lower Belvedere you need to pay approx. 14 Euro.
 A combination ticket for both entries costs around 22 Euro.
 Unfortunately you have to pay an extra charge of approx. 4 Euro for the audio guides.
 The Vienna Pass* offers you free entrance to both parts.

 The access to most areas of the palace gardens is free of charge.
-Exceptions are only the Privy Garden with approx. 4 Euro entrance fee and the Privy Garden (Kammergarten) which may only be visited together with the Lower Belvedere.
+Exceptions are only the Alpine Garden with approx. 4 Euro entrance fee and the Privy Garden (Kammergarten) which may only be visited together with the Lower Belvedere.